sara-sabr/ITStrategy/_posts/en/2024-02-14-doing-a-diagnostic-study.md

 The total number of interview questions remained constant at 20.

 As with the 2021 study, we cross referenced planned questions against the [Public Service Employee Survey (PSES)](https://www.canada.ca/en/treasury-board-secretariat/services/innovation/public-service-employee-survey.html) and removed any questions where there was duplication.
-We also connected with our HR team, ESDC Values and Ethics, and Public Opinion Research to get their feedback and cover for our approach. the questions we planned to ask.
+We also connected with our HR team, ESDC Values and Ethics, and Public Opinion Research to get their feedback and cover for our approach.
-We learned form these teams and made adjustments where required.
+We learned from these teams and made adjustments where required.

 ## Communications

 We communicated our plans for starting the 2023 study to the Branch DG level committee.
 We did so to get their support to allow their staff time to participate.
 Having validation on our approach from other teams (such as Values and Ethics) reassured DGs that their staff would be in safe hands.
-It should be noted that we did not communicate the study to DGs to get them to force their staff to participate as for ethical research, participation should always be voluntary.
+It should be noted that we did not communicate the study to DGs to get them to force their staff to participate, as for ethical research, participation should always be voluntary.

 We then sent an email from our Executive Director to all Executives (executive directors and directors) to advise that the second iteration of the diagnostic study was about to begin and to expect an email from the IT Strategy Team with more information.